VanMinhN/PuzzleGame/README.md

 <br/><br/>
 In order to play:
 Go to ./obj/Debug/WindowsFormsApp1.exe to play the game. <br>
-Have fun playing around with Puzzle Game
+Have fun playing around with Puzzle Game.

 Demo (Youtube Link)
 -------------------